The world is full of spiritually hungry people.

 Through the practice of intentional season keeping we can let our souls rest in our intrinsic relationship with Nature.
 We can reconnect with the rhythm of the earth and the festivals our ancestors celebrated.
 We can follow the natural cycle of balance-activity-balance-rest and find healing from the stress, depression, anxiety, and general spiritual malaise that affects so many of us.

-We take time for rest and practice Yoga Nidra, which is a fully guided meditation practice designed to bring us into a state of consciousness somewhere between waking and sleeping.
+First we rest: We take time for rest and practice Yoga Nidra, which is a fully guided meditation practice designed to bring us into a state of consciousness somewhere between waking and sleeping.
 It diffuses our attention and leads us on a journey through all levels of our being.
 It’s an utterly nourishing practice that offers deep relaxation for the body and mind while connecting you with a deeper vision of yourself.

 In between these special practices, our weekly gatherings focus on the various yogic teachings being explored through the Sunday Sermons.